A downloadable party game for Windows, macOS, and Linux

-NOTE: This is an unfinished game and some major features do not work yet.
-For example, the AI cars don't drive yet, so they are just curious obstacles on the track for now.
+NOTE: This is an unfinished game and some major features are not built yet.

 Most gamepads are supported: Supported Gamepads.

 The free demo version is limited to 2 tracks repeated twice in a 4-race championship.
 Demo races are limited to 15 laps per race.
 The demo also limits the minigames to 1 minute.
 Local multiplayer is not limited in the demo.

 |Updated||13 days ago|

 |Platforms||Windows, macOS, Linux|